-A variety of factors, from job market conditions to broader concerns over our economy, have made it so that many Americans can no longer rely on a single household income to support their families.
+A variety of factors, from job market conditions to inflation and broader concerns over our economy, have made it so that many Americans can no longer rely on a single household income to support their families.

 While most side jobs aren’t substantial enough to equate a living wage, they do provide dedicated workers with an outlet to develop skills they may already have and make some money in the process.
 In some cases, the experience earned might even blossom into a true entrepreneurial venture, allowing workers to start their very own businesses.